arash-am/Media-Competition/Main/ReadME.md

-# This is the main folder including the codes
+# Codes floder
+The In order folder contains all the figures apear in the paper and their coresponding data in order that they apear in the paper.